 Tandoori Chicken in Oven

-- Chicken thighs: Place the baking sheet on the top rack keeping a 2.5-3 inch clearance.
+- If Using Chicken thighs: Place the baking sheet on the top rack keeping a 2.5-3 inch clearance.
 Turn on broil mode and cook for 8 minutes, flip and cook for another 6 minutes.

 Instant Pot Steamer Method

-- Wait for 10 minutes, then release the pressure manually by following quick release instructions.
+- Wait for 10 minutes, then release the pressure manually.
 Transfer the chicken to a lined baking sheet.
-Place it under the oven broiler for 2-3 minutes to crisp up the chicken.
-This step is optional and can be skipped.
+Place it under the oven broiler for 2-3 minutes to crisp up the chicken and give it a char-grilled flavor.

-- Grease the grill plates with some light oil.
-Place chicken thighs on the medium-high heat part of the grill.
+- Remove the chicken from the marinade, shake off any excess, and place it on the medium-high part of the grill.
 Avoid the direct heat area as the chicken will burn before it cooks.

-- Cook the chicken 6 minutes on the first side, flip, brush with oil and cook another 5-6 minutes, or until it is cooked through.
+- Cook the chicken for 20 minutes on the first side, flip and brush with oil, and cook another 5 minutes until it is cooked through (internal temperature >165F).

 Garnish and Serve